webRTC video chat software

-(explained for the non-technical) is a software system which connects web browsers like Chrome, Firefox, Safari and Edge together so they can transfer and share data like video + audio streams and text messages, without having to post and fetch everything via a web server.
+(explained for the non-technical) is a software system present in modern web browsers like Chrome, Firefox, Safari and Edge.
+It connects them together so they can exchange data streams containing video + audio and text messages, without having to post and fetch everything via a web server.

-It is valuable to understand how a server is required to establish webRTC connections and to consider the privacy implications: Here is a brief, non-technical, overview.
+It is valuable to understand how and why a webserver is required to establish webRTC connections and to consider the privacy implications: Here is a brief, non-technical, overview.

 webRTC Signalling Server

 At the outset, the browsers which will connect in video chat don't know about each other - they are on different computers/devices, on different networks, and secure behind firewalls.
 We need them to find a path to each other so they can connect.
 The webRTC software built into modern web browsers helps us do that.

 signalling server, the browsers exchange messages identifying themselves to each other over a STUN server

 , provided by Google or Mozilla, which enables the browsers to connect in a so-called RTC Peer Connection.

 With the RTC Peer Connection open and the signalling server no longer needed, data such as media streams, text messages and files can flow between the browsers (the peers) in complete privacy.
 Everything is encrypted by TLS (https://), so it's also secure.

 Some signalling servers may keep records of connection events: the acdit.com signalling server does not, because we don't want to record data about users of our systems.
 Signalling servers cannot see the data stream anyway - only the connection information.

 webRTC Video Chat